-Pedestrian facilities throughout the study area are limited and reflect the rural nature of the road network within the study area.
+The pedestrian network within the study area is limited as a result of the rural nature of the road network.

 A review of the Sustrans cycle network plan of the United Kingdom indicates that the there are no National Cycle Routes on the A714 or within the vicinity of the site.
 The Dumfries and Galloway Council cycle map indicates that the nearest cycle network interaction with the proposed delivery route is located at the junction between the A75 and Newton Stewart bypass.